Ankit0592/Masterbot/Deploy/deploy.md

 10. We have deployed the chat bot to slack channel- this https://se-projecthq.slack.com/

-We have made 2 dummy TA users : <br>
+We have made dummy TA user : <br>
-  1.UserID:  tamasterbot@gmail.com Password: tamaster <br>
+  UserID:  tamasterbot@gmail.com Password: tamaster <br>
-  2.UserID:  tamasterbot2@gmail.com Password: tamaster2 <br>

 Please log into the channel using the above credentials.

+11. This is jira account we are using: [Jira Account](https://masterbot.atlassian.net/projects/MAS/issues/MAS-88?filter=allissues)
+Login with following credentials for testing use case 2:
+UserID:  tamasterbot@gmail.com Password: tamaster <br>

 ## Acceptance Tests